Skip to content

 Output as JSON

 You can also output the errors as JSON.
-The output defaults to a single-line comma-separated message, but can be piped to other tools for formatting.
+The output defaults to a single-line comma-separated message, but you can pipe it to other tools for formatting.
 For example, you can send the output to jq:

 $ buf breaking --against '.git#branch=main' --error-format=json | jq .